mucommander/mucommander/readme.txt

   repeatedly (ticket #212).
 - Fixed an issue with the panel separator being set incorrectly after a resize of the main window (ticket #163).
+- Improved the toolbar's behavior when the window is too small for all buttons to be displayed (ticket #165).
+Contributed by Leo Welsch.
 - Fixed flashing command windows under Windows 95/98/Me (ticket #63).
+- The authentication dialog's login field is now prefilled with the current user's name (ticket #185).
+Contributed by Leo Welsch.

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: